Spirithome > Holy Spirit > Spiritual Warfare < Read about the struggle in your own language.

 is that only God gives the victory over evil.

 The most important truth about spiritual warfare is that it is first and foremost a work of love.
 Not love for the struggle, or the love of "saving souls" or of victory.
 It's a work of love for God's Kingdom, and love for the people Jesus was crucified over -- which is each and every one.
 Some people have an easier time with loving.
 Their emotional makeup and life circumstances make it easier for them to make their love effective.
 It's much easier to love if you've been loved.
 Many people have a much harder time of loving.
-They're burdened with a heavy load of taunting, fear, oppression, or mental disease.
+They're burdened with a heavy load of taunting, fear, oppression, or mental illness.
 Or worse, they haven't experienced love from anyone and so have no idea what it really is or what it does or how to give it.

 One can only start 'spiritual warfare' from the point of view of 'spiritual welfare'.
 In both senses of the word 'welfare'.

 The Devil is not an anti-god.
 The Devil is more like a sham god, a face without a person behind it, all apparition and no substance.
 Satan can tempt, but can never fully be.
 Satan, like the archangel he once was, can't make us do anything.
 Martin Luther likened Satan to a snarling dog that is chained in place, who can only do you real harm if you're foolish enough to come too close.
 All Satan can do is use cunning tricks to play off our weaknesses and circumstances, to lead us to choose to do things which suck the life, hope, and energy out of ourselves and others -- especially others who did nothing to harm us.
-And each time we do, we lose a bit of the person behind our own face.
+And each time we do, we act like Satan, and we lose a bit of the person behind our own face.

 Satan is said to have servants, too.
 These 'demons' or 'bad angels' do the day-to-day whisperings, the temptations within each moment of daily life.
 Give them a centimeter and they will try to take a kilometer.